wir3z/hubitat/owntracks-hubitat/README.md

 	- Click the 'Next' button to leave the screen, or abandon changes if 'Save' was not pressed.
 	- NOTE: Changing the 'Region Name' will create a new region on iOS devices.
 The previous named region will need to be manually delete from each device.
 - Delete Regions:
-	- Select Delete region from Hubitat Only and not from mobile devices to only remove the region from the Hubitat app:
+    - If region(s) are pending deletion, a banner will be displayed at the bottom of the table in red.
+	- Select the region to delete.
-		- regions will need to be manually removed from each mobile device.
+	NOTE:  The Play Store OwnTracks Android 2.4.12 does not delete regions, and requires them to be manually deleted from the mobile device.
-	- Select the region(s) to delete.
-Click on the screen to expose the 'Delete' button.
+	- Delete Region from Hub Only - Manually Delete Region from Mobile
-	- Click the 'Delete' button.
+		- Click the 'Delete Region from Hubitat ONLY' button.
+		- On each mobile phone, find and delete the region selected above.
+	- Automatically Delete Region from Hub and Mobile after Location Update
+		- Selected region will be assigned an invalid lat/lon.
+		- The region will remain in the list until ALL enabled users have sent a location report.
-	- Click the 'Next' button to leave the screen, or abandon changes if 'Delete' was not pressed.
+		- Once the last user has sent a location report, the region will be deleted from Hubitat.	- Click the 'Next' button to leave the screen, or abandon changes if 'Delete' was not pressed.
-	NOTE:  The region will remain in the Hubitat OwnTracks app, until all users have reported a location to retrieve the deletion notice.
-		   Android v4.2.12 does not delete the region remotely and will need to be manually deleted from each device.

 - Select your 'Home' place:
 	- Select the region where 'Home' is for presence detection.